 - Heat a large skillet over medium-high heat and spray with cooking oil.
 Add in the onion and cook for approximately 2 minutes.

 - Add the ground beef to the skillet and break it up into small crumbles as it cooks.
 Cook until the beef is no longer pink then add in the garlic, spices, green chiles, cauliflower rice and remaining 1/2 cup of salsa.
 Taste for seasoning.

 - Mix everything together until combined and cook until heated through, about 3-5 minutes.

 - Divide the taco filling equally into the hollowed zucchini boats pressing it in firmly.

 - Top with shredded cheese then cover with foil and bake 25-35 minutes or until cheese is melted and zucchini is cooked through.

-- Top with cilantro and serve with extra salsa on the side.
+- Top with the chopped tomatoes, cilantro and serve with extra salsa on the side.